-Perhaps the most quietly beloved building in Seattle, the Loveless Building is located on Capitol Hill, steps from the Broadway Y-intersection.
+Perhaps the most quietly beloved building in Seattle, the Loveless Building is located at 711 Broadway East on Capitol Hill, steps from the Broadway Y-intersection at the north end of the strip.
 Completed in 1933, the building has been home to many shops, restaurants and artists over the years.
 During that time, notable tenants have included photographers Ella McBride and Myra Albert Wiggins.
-In addition, Arthur Loveless, the prominent architect who designed the building, lived in one of the apartments until his death in 1971.
+In addition, Arthur Loveless, the prominent architect who designed the building, lived in one of the Loveless Building apartments until his death in 1971.

 Architecture

-Originally known as the Studio Building, the structure is built in the Tudor Revival style and looks as though it has been plucked out of a quaint English village.
-The first floor, for example, has a stone exterior and many windows, and a beautiful courtyard graces the interior.
-The second floor features dormers, leaded windows, and steep gabled roofs created to avoid rain from collecting.
-According to Arthur Loveless:
+Originally known as the Studio Building, the Loveless Building is constructed in the Tudor Revival style and looks as though it has been plucked out of a quaint English village.
+The first floor, for example, has a brick exterior and many windows, and a beautiful courtyard graces the interior.
+On the interior can be found half-timbers (exposed load-bearing wood), also a feature of Tudor architecture.
+The second floor features other Tudor architecture features such as dormers, leaded windows, and steep gabled roofs used to avoid rain from collecting.
+Arthur Loveless specifically discussed the need for steep roofs in Seattle:

 “Grey days require ample windows surface; much rain would suggest roofs of fair pitch to shed the waters; our cool summers do not require much cover for out-door living…” (Smith).